Introduction To Flask-Admin

 can_export = True

-This will add a button to the model view that exports records, truncating at export_max_rows.
+This will add a button to the model view that exports records, truncating at export_max_rows. you can also specify the export types that are available for the model view:

-Grouping Views
+Grouping Views (Menu Categories)

 When adding a view, specify a value for the category parameter to group related views together in the menu: